 Pathologists' assistant program courses are ideal for:

-- College graduates with a degree in a biological or allied health science, with exposure to anatomy, physiology and microbiology
+- College graduates with a degree in a biological or allied health science, with exposure to human anatomy, human physiology and microbiology

 - College graduates with the appropriate academic training and previous exposure to pathology